-The Pierce County Council created the law and justice public review committee to review reports generated by the county’s law and justice departments, per Resolution R2020-43.
-In June the Council directed the County Executive to review the policies, procedures and best practices of these departments.
+The Pierce County Council created the law and justice public review committee in 2020 to review reports generated by the county’s law and justice departments, per Resolution R2020-43.
+The Council directed the County Executive to review the policies, procedures and best practices of these departments.

 The departments included the Sheriff’s Department, corrections system, Assigned Counsel, Medical Examiner and Economic Development Department.
 Council also requested the Judicial Branch and Office of the Prosecuting Attorney provide a thorough review of policies, procedures and best practices in use as it relates to serving Pierce County residents.